DipakSalunke/Twitter-Selenium-Java/README.md

 Important:

-give correrct chromedriver.exe path give correct xpath's if not working give delay between actions or increase previously given delays if not working.
+give correrct chromedriver.exe path.

+give correct xpath's if not working.

+give delay between actions or increase previously given delays if not working.